Gilstroem/zurich/README.md

 ---

-## `bestObjMatchByKey`
+## `bestObjMatchByKey` - getting the closest object in an array

-Get the object matching closest to a string for a given key, from an array of objects
+Get the object(s) matching closest to a string for a given key, from an array of objects

 ### Signature